bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 Procedurally modifying curves is a powerful tool for both creating curves with the desired behavior and dynamically altering them.

-Bey 0.15 provides a number of flexible adaptors for taking an existing curve and modifying its output and/or parametrization.
+Bevy 0.15 provides a number of flexible adaptors for taking an existing curve and modifying its output and/or parametrization.

 For example: